Rapid recap: West Virginia head coach Rich Rodriguez

-West Virginia head coach Rich Rodriguez addressed the media after the fifth spring session of football.
+West Virginia head coach Rich Rodriguez addressed the media after the latest practice of spring football.
 WVSports.com provides a summary of what was said.

---Rodriguez felt they got some work done today and went inside.
-They're not in shape yet but that will come in the fall.
+--Today was a productive day and he felt they bounced back after a bad day Saturday.

---Rodriguez doesn't have any feel yet on what his team can do well.
-It starts up front with what they can do well and that's going to be a work in progress but he probably won't know that until two weeks into summer camp.
+--Rodriguez got a call that Preston Fox wanted to come back and he said sure.
+He came over and met and they'd love to have him and all his teammates love him.
+He is a guy that can help at all of the wide receiver positions.

 ----------